OpenClassrooms-Student-Center/Python-P783-mentors/README.md

 ### Prerequisites

-- A GitHub account with read access to this repository
+- GitHub account with read access to this repository
 - Git CLI
 - SQLite3 CLI
-- A Python interpreter, version 3.6 or higher.
+- Python interpreter, version 3.6 or higher.
 - In the rest of the local development documentation, it is assumed the command `python` in your OS shell runs the above Python interpreter (unless a virtual environment is activated)

-### Linux
+### macOS / Linux

 #### Clone the repository